Color Testing for Steroids

 College of Arts and Sciences

 Resto, A., Moore, F., Zhuang, J., & Doctor, E. L. (2019, March 26).
-Color testing for steroids.
-Poster presented at the College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL.
+Color testing for steroids [Poster presentation].
+College of Arts and Sciences Student Symposium, Lynn University, Boca Raton, FL, United States.